Olen/homeassistant-plant/README.md

 ```
 If the species is not found, or no `species` is defined in the config, default values for max/min will be provided by the component

-If `image` is not set, but species is set, the "image" attribute defaults to `/local/images/plants/<species>.jpg`
+If `entity_picture` is not set, but species is set, the "entity_picture" attribute defaults to `/local/images/plants/<species>.jpg`
-If `image` attribute set to "openplantbook" then an image is dynamically being assigned image_url from API.
+If `entity_picture` attribute set to "openplantbook" then an image is dynamically being assigned image_url from API.
 ```
 plant:
   Hydrangea:
     species: hydrangea chinensis
-    image: openplantbook
+    entity_picture: openplantbook
     sensors:
       moisture: sensor.miflora_moi
       temperature: sensor.miflora_tem